 Ground Unmanned Support Surrogate (GUSS)

-The rapid development and experimentation on the GUSS project was made possible through the use of TORC’s product line.
+The rapid development and experimentation on the GUSS project were made possible through the use of TORC’s product line.
 This enabled Virginia Tech engineering students to leverage off-the-shelf technologies and focus on system integration challenges.
-The entire development process was completed in less than a year, with the first prototype delivered for testing in six months.
+The entire development process was completed in less than a year with the first prototype delivered for testing in six months.

 Link to our YouTube

 Media Coverage of GUSS – Ground Unmanned Support Surrogate:

 - Engadget – “Marines field autonomous support vehicles based on winning robot design”